1920 Alabama Crimson Tide football team: Marion

 Against Marion, Alabama defeated the Cadets 49–0 at Tuscaloosa for their second consecutive shutout to open the season.
 The Crimson Tide opened the game trying to utilize the forward pass, but were unsuccessful and held scoreless in the first quarter.
 They then returned to the running game for the duration of the game and scored 49 unanswered points in the victory.
 Touchdowns were scored by Mullie Lenoir three times, Ira Nichols twice and Al Clemens and J. T. O'Connor both scored once.
-The victory improved Alabama's all-time record against Marion to 7–0.